mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/release-notes/2.2/index.md

 - Mesos Authorizer module was trying to authorize the dcos_anonymous account on permissive security mode.
 (COPS-6335, D2IQ-70037)
 - Tasks would not start until Telegraf created /run/dcos/telegraf/dcos_statsd.sock.
 (COPS-6355)
 - DC/OS installations on Flatcar Linux would not finish due to Java processing issues.
 (COPS-6422, D2IQ-70809, COPS-6190)
-- Unmounting issues in Mesos external persistent volumes.
+- Fixed an issue with unmounting external persistent volumes in Mesos.
 (COPS-5920)
 - RootCA bundle was not written soon enough for Docker to find it before it exhausts startup limits on a reboot.
 (COPS-6534)
 - UCR fetcher had issues pulling down images.
 (COPS-6381)
 - dcos-net was not always able to set all Spartan IP addresses after node reboot.
 (COPS-6519)